Spoonail-Iroiro/maginai/MOD_DEVELOP_en.md

 ```

 ### When referencing with import
-In a project with build/bundle, you can reference the maginai module with import in the source as follows.
+In a project with build/bundle, you can reference `maginai` module with import in the source as follows.
 ```js
 import maginai from 'maginai';